ant-design/ant-design/docs/blog/github-actions-workflow.en-US.md

 All of these functions benefit from the [Job matrix strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) of GitHub Actions, which allows us to configure multiple jobs to perform testing tasks at one time.
 [Normal test](https://github.com/ant-design/ant-design/blob/40fb753349c4f2be314c91dbb7e6f1a960097c19/.github/workflows/test.yml#L141-L223) and [Module test](https://github.com/ant-design/ant-design/blob/40fb753349c4f2be314c91dbb7e6f1a960097c19/.github/workflows/test.yml#L294-L357) are the jobs that Ant Design uses the matrix strategy to test.

-### Website Deploy
+## Website Deploy

 The deployment and build process here is consistent with the PR preview deployment and build behavior mentioned earlier, except that the deployment target of the built artifacts is different.

-#### Official Website Deploy
+### Official Website Deploy

 The [https://ant.design](https://ant.design) official website uses the free [GitHub Pages](https://pages.github.com/) function provided by GitHub.
 It uses the Actions [Deploy to GitHub Pages](https://github.com/ant-design/ant-design/blob/dedbdfddafc0134219e391473c109c14766f413d/.github/workflows/site-deploy.yml#L73-L78) job to push the built documentation artifacts directly to the [gh-pages](https://github.com/ant-design/ant-design/tree/gh-pages) branch.

-#### Standalone Versions
+### Standalone Versions

 As we all know, the [https://ant.design](https://ant.design) official website always maintains the latest version.
 However, sometimes it is still necessary to refer to the documentation of a specific version.
 The [Deploy to Surge](https://github.com/ant-design/ant-design/blob/5aad29d937baeba43ca8acde7f86450e9aec99f1/.github/workflows/site-deploy.yml#L80-L90) job is responsible for deploying the website to Surge after each new version is released, with the URL format `https://ant-design-{major}-{minor}-{patch}.surge.sh`, and posting the URL as a comment on each release commit.

 ![everyone-version-preview](https://user-images.githubusercontent.com/32004925/234485713-4e93154c-d5a4-4cad-87b0-e76667ff237f.png)

-### Other
+## Other

 The previous section has covered most of the core content on how Ant Design utilizes CI/CD.
 However, there are still some Jobs that haven't been specifically introduced.
 Here are some additional details to supplement that.

+### Sync to Gitee

-Sync to Gitee: As Ant Design mainly uses GitHub for development and communication, some Chinese developers may experience network connectivity issues with GitHub.
-To address this, the team implemented the [sync-gitee.yml](https://github.com/ant-design/ant-design/blob/b09153c4fcffe00aac8aaaae8417d5588c444342/.github/workflows/sync-gitee.yml) job, which mirrors the code to the [Gitee ant-design](https://gitee.com/ant-design/ant-design) repository.
+Ant Design mainly utilizes GitHub for development and communication, but some developers in mainland China may prefer to use Gitee for code management.
+To accommodate this, the team implemented code mirroring to the [Gitee ant-design](https://gitee.com/ant-design/ant-design) repository in the [sync-gitee.yml](https://github.com/ant-design/ant-design/blob/b09153c4fcffe00aac8aaaae8417d5588c444342/.github/workflows/sync-gitee.yml) job.

+### IM notification

-IM notification integration: To ensure that developers and community members are informed of relevant information as soon as possible, IM integration is implemented using the events provided by Action:
+To ensure that developers and community members are informed of relevant information as soon as possible, IM integration is implemented using the events provided by Action:

 - [issue-notice](https://github.com/ant-design/ant-design/blob/master/.github/workflows/issue-open-check.yml#L96-L105) and [discussion-notice](https://github.com/ant-design/ant-design/blob/dedbdfddafc0134219e391473c109c14766f413d/.github/workflows/disscustion-open-check.yml#L16-L25) jobs send notifications to the DingTalk community group whenever an issue or discussion is created.